PublicDataWorks/complaint-manager/README.md

 ### Set up Local Configuration for AWS S3

+Note: You only need to setup the AWS keys if you are using Authentication locally

 #### Core Team:
-  * Log into AWS with root user (credentials are in the team 1Password)
+  * Log into AWS from Okta
   * Create a new user for yourself in the developer group in IAM
-    * You will need programmatic access
+    * You will need only programmatic access
     * No tags are required
     * Be sure to add yourself to the developer group